Christmas Markets of Nuremburg

 Munich Sightseeing

-Start the morning off at the Café Glockenspiel on the 4th floor of the building across from the Rathaus in Marienplatz.
+Start the morning off at the Café Glockenspiel on the 4th floor of the building across from the Rathaus in Marienplatz for a bite and a beautiful view.

 Rick Steves City Walk